MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ## Example flow catalog

 The following example provides a complete scenario and illustrates important points to help you identify, map, and prioritize your flows.
-The examples uses the [reliable web app pattern reference architecture](/azure/architecture/web-apps/guides/reliable-web-app/dotnet/plan-implementation) as the basis for the example flows.
+The example uses the [reliable web app pattern reference architecture](/azure/architecture/web-apps/guides/reliable-web-app/dotnet/plan-implementation) as the basis for the example flows.
 This example workload is line-of-business app called Relecloud that provides a concert ticket purchasing service.
 The web app is hosted in Azure using PaaS services like Azure App Service, Azure SQL database and Azure Cache for Redis.

 :::image type="content" source="media/identify-flows/relecloud-flow.png" alt-text="Diagram that shows an example flow based on Relecloud." border="false" lightbox="media/identify-flows/relecloud-flow.png":::